cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/executive-summary.md

 Let's keep it real—most projects claim to be "unique," but we know execution is what matters.
 Here's why Cosmicrafts delivers where others don't:

 1. **A Polished Product, Ready to Scale**
    Most Web3 projects are either concepts or unfinished prototypes.
 Cosmicrafts isn't.
-This is a live, polished game with fully developed mechanics, engaging gameplay, and years of iteration behind it.
+This is a live, polished game with fully developed mechanics and years of iteration behind it.
 It's about showing it to more players and scaling up.
 The groundwork is done, and now it's about expansion.

 2. **No Blockchain Complexity**
    No need for wallets, pay for transactions or technical know-how to play.
 It's Web3, but it feels just like Web2 for the user.
-Built on the Internet Computer, Cosmicrafts brings players the kind of polished games they're used to—without the complexities of blockchain gaming.
+Built on the Internet Computer, Cosmicrafts brings players the kind of games they're used to—without the complexities of blockchain gaming.

 3. **Evolving Assets That Mean Something**
    In Cosmicrafts, assets like [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token) don't stay static—they evolve.
 [Smart contracts](https://en.wikipedia.org/wiki/Smart_contract) on the Internet Computer allow asset metadata to change without losing history.
 A spaceship you upgrade retains its record, its story, and its evolution.
 It's a level of innovation unique to Cosmicrafts.